Shopping Centres: where next for mobile marketing?

 For many retailers, whilst in principle the potential benefits of targeted, localised marketing are well understood, in practice there are several real constraints slowing its adoption.

-- Effective mobile marketing in shopping centres requires a true partnership between landlord and tenant sharing information and insight; heated debates over rent renewals and service charges may not foster this environment
+- Poor relationship with landlords: Effective mobile marketing in shopping centres requires a true partnership between landlord and tenant sharing information and insight; heated debates over rent renewals and service charges may not foster this environment.

-- This must be paramount in how shopping centres engage with their shoppers; maintaining a transparent, open relationship with shoppers, and developing apps where the user is in full control (e.g. through settings) is the way to go here
+- Concern over data privacy: This must be paramount in how shopping centres engage with their shoppers; maintaining a transparent, open relationship with shoppers, and developing apps where the user is in full control (e.g. through settings) is the way to go here.

 Shopping centre owners need to be sensitive to these constraints and work hard to address them.